Facilities: A Brief Update (January 14, 2020)

 The School Board endorsed a school reconfiguration plan that would create a preschool center, return 5th-graders to elementary schools, and modernize Buford Middle School for grades 6-8.
-The Charlottesville City Council tentatively endorsed a $3 million allocation for design and planning work on school reconfiguration.
+The Charlottesville City Council approved a $3 million allocation for design and planning work on school reconfiguration.
 (The funds would be outside the schools’ operating budget, as part of the CIP or Capital Improvement Project process.)

 The over-arching ideas are: